pardot/marketing-cloud-account-engagement-for-wordpress/README.md

 Use `[pardot-dynamic-content]` with at least the `id` parameter.

 The `default` parameter is used for accessibility.
-Whatever is placed here is wrapped in `<noscript>` tags and is shown to users who have JavaScript disabled.
-In most cases, you should use whatever you're using as your default content in the Dynamic Content itself.
-So, `[pardot-dynamic-content id="1" default="My default content."]` would render something like: `<script type="text/javascript" src="http://go.pardot.com/dcjs/99999/99/dc.js"></script><noscript>My default content.</noscript>`, which would show the dynamic content to users with JavaScript enabled, and 'My default content' to users with it disabled.
+Whatever is placed here is wrapped in `<noscript>` tags and is shown only to users who have JavaScript disabled.
+By default, it will automatically be your "Default Content" as designated in Pardot.
+So,

+`[pardot-dynamic-content id="1" default="My default content."]`

+would render something like:

+`<script type="text/javascript" src="http://go.pardot.com/dcjs/99999/99/dc.js"></script><noscript>My default content.</noscript>`

+...which would show the dynamic content to users with JavaScript enabled, and 'My default content' to users with it disabled.
+Note that, due to the way the WordPress Visual Editor works, HTML tags for the parameter will be URL encoded to avoid strange formatting.

 ### How do I change my campaign? ###